HazemHassine/umfrage/details.md

     - Data Validation and Sanitization
     - Real-time Updates with Sockets
     - Backup and Recovery
-    - Payment Processing with Stripe
+    - Payment Processing with Stripe ±

 ## Security Considerations
 - **Rate Limiting**: Protect against abuse by limiting the number of requests per user/IP.
-- **Role-Based Access Control**: Different access levels for creators and respondents.
+- **Role-Based Access Control**: Different access levels for creators and respondents (and the Admin).

 ## Performance Metrics
 - **Load Time**: Ensure the website loads within 3 seconds for optimal user experience.